AppFlowy-IO/AppFlowy-Cloud/libs/client-api/src/v2/README.md

 Key differences between the two scenarios:

-- In Case 1, the server sends missing updates to the client
+- In Case 1, the server recognizes an existing document and provides its state vector for comparison
-- In Case 2, the client sends missing updates to the server
+- In Case 2, the server creates a new document and initializes it with the client's document state
-- Case 2 establishes a new document on the server
+- In both cases, the server compares state vectors to determine what updates need to be exchanged
-- Both cases result in consistent document states across all clients
+- In both cases, the server maintains a registry of active clients for broadcasting updates

 When a client makes changes in normal operation: